FarhadPishgar/MatchThem/README.md

 ### Assessing Balance on the Matched Datasets

-Function from the [`cobalt`](https://cran.r-project.org/package=cobalt) package should be used to assess average and maximum of the (absolute) standardized mean differences for all covariates as a measure of the extent of the balance in the imputed datasets after matching (please see this package reference manuals for details).
+Functions from the [`cobalt`](https://cran.r-project.org/package=cobalt) package should be used to assess average and maximum of the (absolute) standardized mean differences for all covariates as a measure of the extent of balance in the imputed datasets after matching (please see this package reference manual for details).

 ### Analyzing the Matched Datasets